By The Canadian Press

 © Dave Mathieson - Amherst Daily News

-Amherst is asking for a delay on several proposed wind projects near Amherst until a Health Canada study is complete.
+Amherst is asking for a delay on several proposed wind projects in the area until a Health Canada study is complete.

 [AMHERST, NS] — The mayor of Amherst said Friday he still supports wind farms but wanted to relay the concerns of residents about such developments when he wrote Nova Scotia Premier Darrell Dexter about the issue earlier this week.